hot-glue-for-rails/hot-glue/README.md

 • Adds `--hidden` option
 Pass a list of fields, like include or show-only.
-This will make the field hidden on the form <strong>but still updated via its submission</strong>
+This will make the field hidden on the form *but still updated via its submission*